-For non-linked assets, Solvency II replaces previous rules on admissibility limits (i.e. the extent to which certain assets could be taken into account in the balance sheet) and counterparty or asset exposure limits with a principles based test, known as the "prudent person principle".
-This requires insurance companies to develop their own set of key risk indicators for the purposes of making investment decisions, rather than depending solely on risk assessments performed by third parties, including asset managers and credit rating agencies.
+For non-linked assets, Solvency II replaces previous rules on admissibility limits (i.e. the extent to which certain assets could be taken into account in the balance sheet) and on counterparty or asset exposure limits with a principles based test, known as the "prudent person principle".
+This principle has been developed from a legal concept, which requires advisers only to make investment decisions for their clients that a "prudent person" would make.
+It requires insurance companies to develop their own set of key risk indicators for the purposes of making investment decisions, rather than depending solely on risk assessments performed by third parties, including asset managers and credit rating agencies.
 Companies need to assess their ability to manage any non-standard asset classes before investing in them, and must have strong monitoring and control procedures in place in respect of any investments that are not traded on a regulated market.
+[For unit-linked assets, the FCA's permitted links rules remain in the UK.]